SparkleNetworks/LinkedInNET/README.md

 Yes, you have to pass the token for each call.
 This might seem redundant for some but we prefer stateless objects for multi-threaded contexts.

-### Field selectors
+### 6. Field selectors

-The API uses field lists to fetch the desired data.
+The API uses [field lists](https://developer.linkedin.com/documents/field-selectors) to fetch the desired data.
 Simple extension methods will allow you to make strongly-typed field selection.

 ````csharp
 var profile = api.Profiles.GetMyProfile(